MarcoAlessandroRiggio/HashCode2018/README.md

 In [src](/src) yuo can find an idea of "solution".

 Everything is based roundabout theOranAlgorithm: the most amazing algorithm I've seen.
-I can't explain what it does, it's too much for me, maybe one day [Pub](https://github.com/OranBar) (I usually call Oran Pub) he'll decide to explain it, we will discover it only by living.
+I can't explain what it does, it's too much for me, maybe one day [Pub](https://github.com/OranBar) (I usually call him Pub) he'll decide to explain it, we will discover it only by living.